Najla El Mangoush

-Najla Mohammed El Mangoush (born 7 June 1973) is a Libyan diplomat and lawyer.
+Najla Mohammed El Mangoush (Arabic: نجلاء المنقوش; born 7 June 1973) is a Libyan diplomat and lawyer.
 She was Libya's foreign minister in Abdul Hamid Dbeibeh's government from 15 March 2021 until her dismissal on 28 August 2023.
 El Mangoush has been Libya's first and only female foreign minister, and the fifth woman to hold the position of a foreign minister in the Arab World.

 Early life and education

 Najla El Mangoush was born in Cardiff, Wales, to a family of four children who originated from Libya, but she grew up in Benghazi, the city to which the family returned, when she was six years old.

 El Mangoush was trained as a lawyer at Benghazi University (then Garyounis University) and was later an assistant professor of law at the university.
 She later obtained a Fulbright Scholarship to the United States of America, where she graduated from the Center for Justice and Peacebuilding at Eastern Mennonite University in Virginia.